KentHawkings/px-kvstore/README.md

-# PhysicsX Tech Test Submission by Kent Hawkings

-This project is a simple key-value store built in Python, exposing a RESTful HTTP interface for CRUD operations.
+A simple key-value store built in Python, exposing a RESTful HTTP interface for CRUD operations.
 The entire implementation relies solely on Python's standard library, with no external dependencies.

 ## Getting Started